turingcompl33t/turingcompl33t.github.io/_posts/2021-1-18-RWLock-Benchmark.md

 For throughput evaluation, we benchmark both lock implementations under two workload characteristics:

 - _read-heavy_ represents a theoretical workload in which 10% of lock requests are for exclusive access and the remaining 90% of requests are for shared access.
-- _equal-load_ represents a theoretical workload in which the number of exclusive and shared locked requests are equivalent.
+- _equal-load_ represents a theoretical workload in which the number of exclusive and shared lock requests are equivalent.

 For each of these workload characteristics, we vary the total number of worker threads running the benchmark (contending on the lock) and measure the total time required for all workers to complete the prescribed number of operations with the lock held.
 The results are summarized by the plot below.